 The number of members serving on the Committee has expanded since its formation in 1977.
 At the time the Committee was formed in the 95th Congress, there were five members.
 The membership remained at five in the 96th Congress, but grew to seven in the 97th Congress.
 The membership increased to nine in the 99th Congress, and by the 101st Congress, the Committee membership grew to 10.
 In the 102nd Congress, the membership of the Committee expanded to 16 members.
 A further increase occurred in the beginning of the 103rd Congress when the membership was expanded to 18.
 In the 104th Congress, the Senate only named 17 of its members to serve on the Committee, and elected Senator John McCain as Chairman and Senator Daniel K. Inouye as Vice‑Chairman.
 The Senate further amended the membership of the Committee to 16 later in the 104th Congress.

 In the 104th Congress, the Senate agreed to amend again the membership of the Committee from 16 to 14 members.
 In the 107th Congress, the Senate appointed 15 members to the Committee.
 In May, 2001 Senator Jim Jeffords left the Republican Party to become an Independent.
 At that time Senator Ben Nighthorse Campbell relinquished the Chairmanship to become Vice Chairman of the Committee and Senator Inouye became Chairman.
 In the 108th Congress, Senator Campbell re-assumed the Chairmanship and Senator Inouye served as Vice Chairman with 14 members on the Committee.
 In the 109th Congress, Senator McCain served as Chairman and Senator Byron L. Dorgan became Vice Chairman.
 In the 110th Congress, Senator Byron L. Dorgan became Chairman of the Committee and Senator Craig Thomas became Vice Chairman.
 Senator Thomas passed away on June 4, 2007.
 Senator Lisa Murkowski became Vice Chairman of the Committee on July 19, 2007, and served for the remainder of the Congress.
 Senator John Barrasso was added to the minority membership of the Committee to maintain the total membership of 15 for the 110th Congress.
 In the 111th Congress, Senator Dorgan continued to serve as Chairman of the Committee, and Senator Barrasso became Vice Chairman.
 Senators Crapo, Johanns and Franken joined the Committee in the 111th Congress.
-Committee membership remains at 15 in the 112th Congress.
-Senator Daniel K. Akaka currently serves as Chairman of the Committee, and Vice Chairman Barrasso continues to serve in his position.
-Senator Hoeven is the only new member of the Committee.
-Senator Maria Cantwell served as Chairwoman in the 113th Congress for one year at which time she relinquished the Chairmanship to Senator Jon Tester in 2014, with Senator Barrasso remaining as Vice Chairman.
+Committee membership remained at 15 in the 112th Congress.
+Senator Daniel K. Akaka served as Chairman of the Committee, and Vice Chairman Barrasso continued to serve in his position.
+Senator Hoeven was the only new member of the Committee.
+Senator Maria Cantwell served as Chairwoman in the 113th Congress for one year, at which time she relinquished the Chairmanship to Senator Jon Tester in 2014, with Senator Barrasso remaining as Vice Chairman.
+In the 114th Congress, Senator John Barrasso served as Chairman of the Committee, and Senator Jon Tester became Vice Chairman.
+Senators John Hoeven and Tom Udall became Chairman and Vice Chairman, respectively, in the 115th Congress.
+Senator Cortez Masto joined the Committee.

 Current and Former Chairmen of the Committee